supershadoe/delta/README.md

 Signing-Off On Commits is Enforced on GitHub but not on Crowdin and Thus, I Wanted To Make it Explicit.

-## Want to Contribute ? 👨‍💻
+## Want to Contribute 👨‍💻

-To Start Check Out [This](https://github.com/supershadoe/delta/contribute)
+If You Don't Know How To Create PR Check Out [This](https://github.com/supershadoe/delta/contribute)